 Spending a night in the Wadi Rum desert in Jordan

 How is the accommodation in a Wadi Rum Bedouin Camp?

-Just as you see in most photos, there are many 2 person tents, with a bed, clean sheets, towel, light and a plug to charge your phone.
 The tent closes from the inside, but there is no key to lock the door.
 They have another building for the toilets and shower.
 It was really clean and comfortable.

+Spending a night in the Wadi Rum desert in Jordan